Heaventh007/TOC-Tutorials/Install/Custom Scripts.md

 - To install a custom script, simply drag over the folder into the root of your hPatch folder.
 <img width="566" height="151" alt="image" src="https://github.com/user-attachments/assets/148341c3-c246-4e95-bbdd-245439c5b01d" />

+### NOTE:
+ - This is NOT the same as putting in maps/mp/gametypes_zm/_clientids.gsc
+ - Instead of replacing a GSC, this loads a NEW custom one.